How to model/predict the BSF larvae growth during production?

 KieBling et al. (2023) modeled the final larval weight depending on dietary protein and lipid content (why there is no Carbohydrate?) from these 54 substrates.

-Result showed that a sharp (linear) decrease in larval weight gain was found for lower lipid contents.
+The results show a sharp, linear decrease in larval weight gain at lower lipid levels.

 P.S.
 Regarding the lipid contents in the BSF substrate, people often concern the lipid might be related to higher amounts of free fat in the substrate, thus creating anaerobe and sticky conditions on the surface of the larvae.
-The larvae’s respiration via the surface may be impeded and growth is hindered.
+Lower lipid levels may impair larval surface respiration and limit growth.

 While mid crude lipid content (10%) might be good for BSF production, e.g., reduce heat stress, hinder microbes’ activities and associated heat production.